obsidian-tasks-group/obsidian-tasks/docs/3_getting_started/global_filter.md

 # Global Filter

-ℹ You can set a global filter in the settings so that Tasks only matches specific checklist items.
+You can set a global filter in the settings so that Tasks only matches specific checklist items.
 For example, you could set it to `#tasks` to only track checklist items as task if they include the string `#tasks`.
 It doesn't have to be a tag.
 It can be any string.
 Leave it empty to regard all checklist items as tasks.